jpvanegasc/Plotter/README.md

 # Plotter-3000

-Plotter-3000 is a python library that implements numpy, scipy and matplotlib to generate an automated data processor and plotter designed specially for use in pure and applied sciences.
+Plotter-3000 is a Python library that implements numpy, scipy and matplotlib to support an automated data processor and plotter designed specially for use in pure and applied sciences.

 ## Usage